Assets

 From the Assets Page

-The Assets page shows all equipment across all customers.
+The main Assets page shows all equipment across all customers.
 Use this to:

 - Find assets by type